 What Are the Job Duties of a Mortgage Loan Processor?

 A mortgage loan processor or loan officer evaluates applicants' financial information and real estate values to match prospective buyers to property purchases.
+This often involves meeting directly with loan applicants and real estate agents to obtain necessary information and documentation.
+When meeting with applicants they often need to explain what loan options are available to them.
+Toward the end of the process, they look over loan agreements to determine if they meet federal and state regulations.
 The following chart provides an overview of the education, job outlook and average salary in this field.

 |Degree Required||Bachelor's degree|